FCBtc1116/Blockchain-Projects-Overview/README.md

 <h3><u><strong><i>Bitcoin Dapp</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />
-AletheiasAgora is a Dapp project.
-Users can use this platform to mint ordinals, and then use the ordinals to create raffle.
-You can also perform ordinal recursion, ordinal reinscribe etc. We have deployed Rune Swap and improved security using MultiSig Wallet.
-Completed Non-Custodial BTC Staking use CLTV(Control RedeemScript, OPS) tech.
+AletheiasAgora is a DApp project.
+Users can use this platform to mint ordinals and then use the ordinals to create raffles.
+You can also perform ordinal recursion, ordinal reinscription, etc. We have deployed Rune Swap and enhanced security using a MultiSig wallet.
+Additionally, we have completed non-custodial BTC staking utilizing CLTV (CheckLockTimeVerify, Control RedeemScript) technology.

 - Github repos:
   - backend repo: <a href="https://github.com/FCBtc1116/COVault-App/tree/master/multisig-wallet">AletheiasAgora-Backend</a>